Sikhism in Singapore: Police and military recruits

 A factor which led to Sikhs joining the military or migrating out of Punjab was also the local economic situation in Punjab during the British-rule.
 Due to the political stability and economic growth in the Punjab after its annexation by the British, profits from agricultural output increased which led to the prices for arable land to rise.
 Thus, peasants started to use land as a collateral to borrow money from moneylenders, especially in the Majha region.
 They used these funds to purchase more land, fund a conspicuous lifestyle, and pay their land revenue taxes.
 However, there was a risk of them losing their land if they could not pay off their loans, thus these Sikhs began to join the military to supplement their income, as military service provided regular pay and pensions.
 The British preferred to recruit Sikhs belonging to the Jat caste from particular districts in the Majha region.
 Many Sikhs who were not able to be recruited in the colonial military looked elsewhere and either set westward to the canal-colonies or moved abroad looking for work, such as in North America (Canada, USA) or in southeast Asia (Thailand, Malaya and the Straits Settlements).

-The Sikhs were highly admired by the British, especially after encountering how the Sikhs fought during the war against British in Punjab, also known as the First Anglo-Sikh War, which happened from 11 December 1845 to 9 March 1846.
+The Sikhs were idealized as a martial race and admired by the British, especially after encountering how the Sikhs fought during the war against British in Punjab, also known as the First Anglo-Sikh War, which happened from 11 December 1845 to 9 March 1846.
 Jat Sikh recruitment into the Indian British military increased after the Sepoy Mutiny of 1857.
 The Sikhs were known as martial Indians, known for their bravery and their well-built body.
 The uprising of Singapore Societies along with the local police not deemed fit by the British lead to the recruitment of the Sikhs.